ngiangre/Notes/Pattern_Recognition_And_Machine_Learning.md

 - exact-inference using a tree like structure
 - belief propogation and the junction tree algorithm gives exact inference, variational methods give approximations as well as sampling/monte carlo methods for nondeterministic

+# Chapter 9 Mixture Models and EM

+## K means Clustering

+- Also used for data compression and image segmentation

+## Mixtures of Gaussians

+- a method for finding maximum likelihood estimates for models with latent variables is EM

+## An Alternative View of EM

+- Inching towards the parameters via converge

+## The EM algorithm in general

+- Forms the foundation for the variational inference framework.
+- Two stage iterative optimization technique